 I hate to say it but until I started researching the American Bald Eagle and its migration pattern for these blogs, I don’t know that I had ever seen a bald eagle.
-My brother was shocked at this revelation but they were not something you just saw every day.
+My brother was shocked at this revelation but they are just not birds you see every day.
 In fact, January through March is the prime time for eagle viewing and so I’ve taken more of an interest in this annual occurrence.
 Unfortunately, my schedule doesn’t always allow me the opportunity to go eagle watching so I live vicariously through photos that many of my photographer friends post on Facebook.
 It’s the next best thing to being there!

-I follow several local towns on Facebook, including Clarksville, Louisiana, and Hannibal on the Missouri side of the river and Quincy, Grafton and Alton on the Illinois side…and since the beginning of the year, many of them have been commenting on the eagle sightings in their area.
-So why are there so many more eagles around the area this year?
-As I’ve indicated before, the eagles migrate south because of the cold weather, mainly up north.
-Because of the extreme cold and winter weather that much of the country has seen this year, the rivers up north are frozen over with ice…forcing an increase in the eagle population further south where the birds can still find open water in which to feed.
+I follow several local towns and communities on Facebook, including Clarksville, Louisiana, and Hannibal on the Missouri side of the river and Quincy, Grafton and Alton on the Illinois side…and it won’t be any time at all before they start sharing information on the eagle sightings in their area.
+So why does the eagle population vary from year to year?
+As I have learned, the eagles migrate south because of the cold weather, mainly up north.
+When the rivers up north become frozen over with ice…this forces an increase in the eagle population further south where the birds can still find open water in which to feed.

 So what is a person to do with all these places to view the eagles?
-If you are wanting to get away from things for a few days, then take advantage of Harpole’s Heartland Lodge convenient location to some of the best eagle watching in the Midwest.
-Situated along the Mississippi River bluffs in West Central Illinois, Heartland provides the perfect spot…and is within a short driving distance from all of the locations I’ve mentioned.
+If you are wanting to get away from things for a few days, and who doesn’t enjoy a getaway, then take advantage of Harpole’s Heartland Lodge‘s convenient location to some of the best eagle watching in the Midwest.
+Situated along the Mississippi River bluffs in West Central Illinois, Heartland provides the perfect spot for a relaxing getaway…and is within a short driving distance from all of the locations I’ve mentioned.

-I am proud to report that when I wrote the following blog last year, I did not have any pictures of my own to use…so I borrowed some from a friend.
-BUT, this year, I was lucky enough to capture a few photographs of my own and am glad to share them with you.
+I have to say that when I first started writing my blogs about eagles, I did not have any pictures of my own to use…so I borrowed some from a friend.
+However, I have been lucky enough to capture a few photographs of my own and am glad to share them with you.
 But I realized something as I was reviewing my photographs the other night…sometimes I get so wrapped up in getting the shot that I forget to enjoy the beauty of what’s happening around me.
 So don’t forget to just sit back and enjoy the spectacle in front of you…these birds can sometimes have a personality of their own and if you are patient enough, you will surely see them in all their glory!

-Just think of the possibilities – spending a few days at Heartland Lodge will put you right in the heart of eagle watching.
+So just think of the possibilities – spending a few days at Heartland Lodge will put you right in the heart of eagle watching.
 All the towns, festivities and eagle watching hot spots are within a short drive of the lodge.
-You can spend one day exploring the Illinois side of the river, spend the night by enjoying an awesome dinner and a roaring fireplace at the lodge, and then explore the Missouri side the next day.
+You can spend one day exploring the Illinois side of the river, spend the night by enjoying an awesome dinner and a roaring fireplace at the lodge or one of their new private luxury cabins, and then explore the Missouri side the next day.
 Who knows?
-You may even spot some eagles near the lodge…a couple of the upland guides were telling me last Sunday that they have been seeing eagles in the fields around the lodge and its hunting ground.
+You may even spot some eagles near the lodge…a couple of the upland guides have told me in the past that they have seen eagles in the fields around the lodge and its hunting ground.
 I was looking in the trees along the river and didn’t even think to look in the fields…now I know to keep my eyes peeled in ALL directions.